Dr. Eva Andersson-Dubin: Her Daily Health Habits After Beating Cancer

 When a woman is diagnosed now, most oncologists will check for Vitamin D deficiency.
 Vitamin D levels have been shown to be low in women diagnosed with breast cancer.
 A woman’s Vitamin D needs to be kept within normal range, above 35.
 It’s practically impossible to eat in a way to get enough Vitamin D. In the past, we were outside more, we got Vitamin D from sunshine on our skin.
 Now, we work more indoors and we are obsessed with sunscreen.
 Using sunscreen is good because we are protecting ourselves from skin cancer, but our Vitamin D needs to be supplemented.

 The Dubin Breast Center lists overuse of alcohol as a risk factor.
-Many women love their wine, so what is considered overuse?
+Many women love wine, what is considered overuse?

 A. It’s Friday, Saturday, Sunday night excessive drinking and binge drinking that is a problem.
 Half a glass of wine with dinner would be fine in my opinion.